Greg Costikyan

-Greg Costikyan (born July 22, 1959, in New York City), sometimes known under the pseudonym "Designer X", is an American game designer and science fiction writer.
+Greg Costikyan (born July 22, 1959), sometimes known under the pseudonym Designer X, is an American game designer and science fiction writer.

-Costikyan's career spans nearly all extant genres of gaming, including: hex-based wargames, role-playing games, boardgames, card games, computer games, online games and mobile games.
+Costikyan's career spans nearly all extant genres of gaming, including: hex-based wargames, role-playing games, boardgames, card games, computer games, online games, and mobile games.
 Several of his games have won Origins Awards.
 He co-founded Manifesto Games, now out of business, with Johnny Wilson in 2005.

 Personal life and education

-Greg Costikyan is the son of attorney and politician Edward N. and Frances (Holmgren) Costikyan.
-He and Warren Spector, a game designer, were friends since high school.
+Greg Costikyan was born in New York City, the son of attorney and politician Edward N.Costikyan and Frances (Holmgren) Costikyan.
+He and game designer Warren Spector were friends since high school.
 He is a 1982 graduate (B.S.) of Brown University.
 He married Louise Disbrow (a securities analyst), September 4, 1986.
 They have three children.
 He is a frequent speaker at game industry events including the Game Developers Conference and E³.